HYP3R00T/mindmaze/mindmaze/Programming_Languages/Python/How to extract key as variable from dictionary.md

-# How to extract key as variable from dictionary
+# How to extract key as variable from dictionary?
 ```python
 for key in my_dict:
     locals()[key] = my_dict[key]